will62794/will62794.github.io/_drafts/2024-10-10-canonical-dist-protocols.markdown

 Protocol actions can then all be viewed as direct reads of past states of other nodes.

 So, for example, `RecordGrantedVote` is simply checking for some `votedFor` value, and recording this state into a local variable `votesGranted`.
 Similarly, `BecomeLeader` is simply reading the (current) `votesGranted` state and setting some `state` variable.

+This canonical description model also reduces the possible design space of protocols.
+For example, given only `state` and `currentTerm` variables, what are our possible options for implementing a protocol that ensures Election Safety?